Tujia people

-The Tujia (Northern Tujia: Bifjixkhar / Bifzixkar, IPA: /bi˧˥ dʑi˥ kʰa˨˩/ /pi˧˥ tsi˥ kʰa˨˩/, Southern Tujia: Mongrzzir, /mõ˨˩ dzi˨˩/; 土家族 (Tǔjiāzú, Tu3-chia1-tsu2)) are an ethnic group and, with a total population of over 8 million, the eighth-largest officially recognized ethnic minority in the People's Republic of China.
+The Tujia (Northern Tujia: Bifjixkhar / Bifzixkar, IPA: /bi˧˥ dʑi˥ kʰa˨˩/ /pi˧˥ tsi˥ kʰa˨˩/, Southern Tujia: Mongrzzir, /mõ˨˩ dzi˨˩/; 土家族 (Tǔjiāzú, Tu3-chia1-tsu2)) are an ethnic group and, with a total population of over 9 million, the seventh-largest officially recognized ethnic minority in the People's Republic of China.
 They live in the Wuling Mountains, straddling the common borders of Hunan, Hubei and Guizhou Provinces and Chongqing Municipality.

 The endonym Bizika means "native dwellers".
 In Chinese, Tujia literally means "local families", in contrast to the Hakka (客家 (Kèjiā)), whose name literally means "guest families" and implies migration.

 Origins

-Although there are different accounts of their origins, the Tujia may trace their history back over twelve centuries and possibly beyond, to the ancient Ba people who occupied the area around modern-day Chongqing some 2,500 years ago.
-The Ba Kingdom reached the zenith of its power between 600 BC and 400 BC but was destroyed by the Qin in 316 BC.
+Although there are different accounts of their origins, the Tujia may trace their history back over twelve centuries, and possibly beyond to the ancient Ba people who occupied the area around modern-day Chongqing some 2,500 years ago.
+The Ba Kingdom reached the zenith of its power between 600 BC and 400 BC but was annexed by the Qin in 316 BC.

 After being referred to by a long succession of different names in ancient documents, the Tujia appeared in historical records from about 14th century onwards.

 Ming and Qing dynasties

 The Tujia tusi chieftains reached the zenith of their power under the Ming dynasty (1368–1644), when they were accorded comparatively high status by the imperial court.
 They achieved this through their reputation as providers of fierce, highly disciplined fighting men, who were employed by the emperor to suppress revolts by other minorities.
 On numerous occasions, they helped defend China against outside invaders, such as the wokou ("Japanese" pirates) who ravaged the coast during the 16th century.

 The Manchus invaded and conquered the Ming in 1644 and established the Great Qing Empire, known in China as the Qing dynasty.
 Ever suspicious of local rulers, the Qing emperors always tried to replace Han officials with Manchu officials wherever they could.
 In the early 18th century, the Qing court finally felt secure enough to establish direct control over minority areas as well.
 This process, known as gaituguiliu (literally 'replace the local [ruler], return to mainstream [central rule]'), was carried out throughout South-West China gradually and, in general, peacefully.
 The court adopted a carrot and stick approach of lavish pensions for compliant chieftains, coupled with a huge show of military force on the borders of their territories.

 Most of the Tujia areas returned to central control during the period 1728–1735.
-While the rule of the Qing government was more orderly compared to the rule of chieftains, many in the Tujia peasantry had come resented the attempts of the Qing court to impose national culture and customs on them.
+While the rule of the Qing government was more orderly compared to the rule of chieftains, many in the Tujia peasantry came to resent the attempts of the Qing court to impose national culture and customs on them.
 With the weakening of central Qing rule, numerous large-scale uprisings occurred, culminating in the violent Taiping Rebellion.